OHMMYCodeEz/Script/README.md

 	while wait() do
 		if _G.AutoFarmChest then
 			for i,v in pairs(game:GetService("Workspace"):GetChildren()) do
-				if v.Name:find("Chest") then
+				if v.Name:find("Chest") and v:IsA("TouchTransmitter") then
 					if game:GetService("Workspace"):FindFirstChild(v.Name) then
-						if (v.Position - game.Players.LocalPlayer.Character.HumanoidRootPart.Position).Magnitude <= 20000+_G.MagnitudeAdd then
+						if (v.Position - game.Players.LocalPlayer.Character.HumanoidRootPart.Position).Magnitude <= 10000+_G.MagnitudeAdd then
 							repeat wait()
 								if game:GetService("Workspace"):FindFirstChild(v.Name) then
 									HyperCahaya(v.CFrame)